 Some people with bone cancer have no symptoms other than feeling a painless lump.
 For others, a variety of symptoms can develop.
 These symptoms may also occur because of other conditions, such as arthritis or Lyme disease, which may delay the diagnosis.
 The most common signs of bone cancer include:

 What causes bone cancer?

-Doctors are not certain what causes bone cancer, but they have found links between bone cancer and other factors.
+Experts are not certain what causes bone cancer, but they have found links between bone cancer and other factors.
 The most important factor is being exposed to radiation or drugs during treatment for other cancers.
 Some bone cancers occur due to conditions that are passed down in families (hereditary), although this is not usually the case.